scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

 3. Once logged in, you'll see a success message in your terminal.

-Absolutely!
-Let's include a step for creating the GitHub repository before pushing your SvelteKit application.
-Here’s the revised version:

 ## Deploying Your SvelteKit App to Cloudflare Pages

 Let's deploy our SvelteKit app to Cloudflare Pages using GitHub.
 Follow these steps: